- The act of spanking

 Replace spanking with consequences that are relevant to the child’s behavior.
 This will help them make the connection between the punishment and their behavior.
 However, this works only with older kids who are able to reason.

 Spanking may have been an acceptable form of discipline for ages.
-Most parents today have received a spanking as kids.
 But that doesn’t mean we have to continue the practice.
-The positive note is that an increasing number of parents are rejecting this technique and are choosing kinder and non-violent behavior correction techniques that actually work.
+You may choose kinder and non-violent parenting techniques that work better in developing an emotionally stable child.

 What’s your opinion about spanking children?
 Share your views in our comments section.